 - How much are you willing to prioritize your business right now?
 Be honest with yourself, because if you aren’t willing to choose your business as a priority over and over again, then your goals need to reflect that and you might need to scale them back.

 Grounding your goals in what is realistic for you at this point in time is a crucial element here.
-There are many habits ingrained in us these days, wherein “toxic productivity” has taken over—it’s the concept where we need to plough through and work on projects to the detriment of our own self-care or personal relationships, and so on.
+There are many habits ingrained in us these days, wherein “toxic productivity” has taken over—it’s the concept where we need to plow through and work on projects to the detriment of our own self-care or personal relationships, and so on.

 Frankly, “toxic productivity” isn’t actually real productivity, anyway.
 “Toxic productivity” leads to burnout, which correlates to a poor-quality product and an unhappy or stressed-out version of yourself, which defeats the entire purpose of productivity.